Tentative world heritage site

-Samtavisi Church (11th century) represents the pinnacle of early Georgian stone-carving.
-Many of the ornamentations developed here were used as models for later and grander churches.
-Note that the Tree of Life on the eastern façade is represented as a vine - yet another proof of the importance of viticulture in Georgia.
+Samtavisi Cathedral (11th c) represents the pinnacle of medieval Georgian stone-carving.
+The Eastern facade decor style and the ornamentations developed here were used as models for later and grander churches.